 USB slots are also limited but can be countered by using a USB Hub.

 Not Every Graphics Card Will Fit Into These Cases

 Due to their smaller size, you can't just fit any graphics card into these cases.
-Many high-end GPUs are very long which makes them impossible to fit in an ITX case.
+Many high-end GPUs are very long which makes them impossible to be fit in an ITX case.

 Some manufacturers have started to build small graphics cards.
 Most of these compact GPUs are 6-7 inches in length which makes them suitable for these cases.

 But still, you should do your homework before purchasing any Graphics Card for these cases.

 Since the PC components in a mini ITX case are situated a lot closer than what they are in full or mid tower cases, you can have some heat-related issues.

 You can't have too much air fans due to less space.
 Water cooling is possible but only if you have a small radiator.